geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/nodes.md

-# Virtual Machines
+# Nodes

 Let's start building our cluster.
 You can use either bare-metal machines or virtual machines - the configuration would be the same.
-Given that most readers (myself included) will be using virtual infrastructure, from now on I'll be referring strictly to VMs.
+To avoid confusion, I'll be referring to these as "nodes" from now on.

 !!! note
     In 2017, I **initially** chose the "[Atomic](https://www.projectatomic.io/)" CentOS/Fedora image for the swarm hosts, but later found its outdated version of Docker to be problematic with advanced features like GPU transcoding (in [Plex](/recipes/plex/)), [Swarmprom](/recipes/swarmprom/), etc. In the end, I went mainstream and simply preferred a modern Ubuntu installation.